Agent Probing Interaction Policies: Results

-Currently, we have a basic trajectory classifier implemented using an LSTM that runs on the sequence of states.
-It runs on a fixed world pictured in figure \ref{fig:world}.
-In this experiment, a 4x4 world is used.
-There are some blocks in the center which must navigated around.
+We have a trajectory classifier implemented using an LSTM that runs on the sequence of states.
+It runs on a fixed world pictured in Fig. \ref{fig:world}.
+In this experiment, a 4x4 world is used with some blocks in the center which must be navigated around.

+Every episode starts with randomly placed agents.
+The agents then move according to their policy.
+In this experiment, the probing agent moves according to it's policy.
+It's then given a reward at the last time step of the trajectory.
+Currently we have a trajectory of maximum 20 time steps.
+The reward given to the API agent at the end of it's trajectory is negative of the loss of the classifier for that trajectory.
+Basically, the classifier looks at the sequence of states of the trajectory and outputs a label of the opposing agent.

+We randomly generate 1000 episodes of 20 time steps each.
+The API agent is trained in every episode.
+The classifier is trained only every 200 episodes.
+Also, whenever the classifier is trained, we generate some validation trajectories and calculate the accuracy for which the classifier is able to correctly identify the opposing agent in the environment.
+The environment which we used in these set of experiments is similar to world pictured in \ref{fig:world} with randomized obstacle positions and randomized start positions of the two agents.
+As we see in the results, the classifier is able to correctly classify trajectories and recognize the opposing agent(Fig. \ref{fig:classifier_accuracy}).

+We have a video of our experiments at : \url{https://www.youtube.com/watch?v=6Y5fpdrQifA}.
+In the video, it can be seen that the probing agent sometimes wanders off the optimal path to the probing position.

+We think that we observe such a performance because currently we are providing reward to the API agent(negative loss of the classifier) at only the last time-step(which is fixed at 20).
+This can be improved by giving a reward to the agent at every time-step or by penalising its movement.

+We also did a comparison with a random probing agent.
+In case of random probing agent, the probing agent is taking random actions at every time step.
+We then pass this trajectory through the classifier.
+As expected, in such a case, the classifier is not able to properly classify the opposing agent in the environment.
+Since there is no policy which guides the probing agent to a spot in the environment such that the opposing agent is able to see it and react to it's presence, the classifier ends up giving predicting random labels for the opposing agent(Fig. \ref{fig:random_probing}).